alx3dev/randpass/README.md

-### UNDER DEVELOPMENT

-# Randpass
+# Randpass v0.2.1

-V-0.2.0:
-  - copy password in clipboard
-  - add storage module

 Ruby random password generator.
-Generate password and copy in clipboard, or generate list and save as `.txt` file.
+Generate password and copy in clipboard, or generate list and/or save as `.txt` file.
 File is saved as plain text, it is up to end-user to decide how to secure it.

 Password is generated with `SecureRandom#base64` and a few special characters `! # * $ % _ @`